bcoin-org/libtorsion/README.md

   functions for this).
 - Keep constant-time multiplication algorithms as simple as possible.
 - Constant time, stack-based, and so on.
+- Expose a simple opaque API which accepts all arguments in wire format (this eases implementation for language bindings, wasm, and other ffis).
 - Dependency-less (aside from a vendored mini-gmp).

 ## Current Features